nickyiliwang0000/h/style-guide.md

 **This is the most important thing to remember**
 ```

-# Things to decide
-* What do we do for little notes or asides?
-* Internet or internet ?

 ## Example lesson layout
 ```markdown
 # Lesson title in sentence case - mostly lowercase unless you're using a name like HTML or React Router